wangyu-2012520/DockCompose_Implementation/README.md

 # DockCompose_Implementation

 ## entrypoint
-Override the default entrypoint.

-how to code entrypoint
+docker compose entrypoint will override the default entrypoint in docker file. simple way to code entrypoint
 ```
     entrypoint: /code/entrypoint.sh
 ```
 The entrypoint can also be a list, in a manner similar to dockerfile:
 ```
 entrypoint: